Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Method

 In previous work, feature vectors are typically passed through a lightweight neural network to decode the primitive appearance \emph{prior} to volume rendering, requiring dozens of MLP evaluations per ray to produce the final pixel color~\cite{mueller2022instant,nestsplatting,radiancemesh}.
 In 3DGS, color decoding overhead (without neural networks) is reduced by approximating view-dependent color emission once per primitive, thereby reducing the complexity from the number of ray–primitive intersections to the number of primitives.
 However, this approximation assumes that the signal does not vary spatially within each primitive, which makes it unsuitable for our representation.

 An alternative strategy is to blend the features along each ray and decode the signal in image space, in the spirit of deferred shading~\cite{hedman2021snerg}.
-Inspired by the Fourier transform, where a complex signal is expressed as a sum of harmonic components (i.e., periodic functions of different amplitudes), we instead encode the interpolated features using periodic functions before blending them along the ray.
-This transforms the features into frequencies and amplitudes, yielding a harmonic decomposition of the signal, which we term \emph{Harmonic Textures} (\cref{fig:gaussian_tetrahedron}c).

-In this formulation, the interpolation function effectively acts as a frequency modulator: large differences between vertex features within a primitive produce rapidly oscillating, spatially varying textures.
+Inspired by the Fourier transform, where a complex signal is expressed as a sum of harmonic components (i.e., periodic functions of different amplitudes), we encode the interpolated features using periodic functions before blending them along the ray.
+This yields a harmonic decomposition of the signal, which we term \emph{Harmonic Textures} (\cref{fig:gaussian_tetrahedron}c).
+Under this formulation, the interpolation function effectively acts as a frequency modulator: large differences between vertex features within a primitive produce rapidly oscillating, spatially varying textures.
 Each primitive additionally has a kernel-weighted opacity, which acts as the harmonic amplitude.
 This behavior is illustrated in the inset~\cref{fig:harmonics} (without the amplitude weighting, to better visualize the harmonics).